Assoc.-Prof. Dr. Tobias Dienlin

 ➥ Open science

-Tobias Dienlin is Assistant Professor of Interactive Communication at the Department of Communication.
+Tobias Dienlin is Associate Professor of Interactive Communication at the Department of Communication.
 He previously worked at the Department of Media Psychology at University of Hohenheim, where wrote his Ph.D. on „The Psychology of Privacy".
 Tobias Dienlin is a trained psychologist and received his diploma at Johannes Gutenberg-University Mainz in 2012.

 Tobias spent several months in the US as visiting scholar at Ohio State University (2013) and at University of California in Santa Barbara (2014).
 During his Ph.D., Tobias Dienlin received a full PhD scholarship by the German Academic Scholarship Foundation.